Facebook Tracking Pixel

 Types of Assistive Devices for Hearing Impairments

 Assistive devices come in various forms, each one catering to the unique needs of individual users.
-Here are a few examples of the most common types and some real-world scenarios to illustrate their importance.
+Here are a few examples of the most common assistive technology and some real-world scenarios to illustrate their importance.

 Assistive Listening Devices